geodynamics/aspect/contrib/python/README.md

 And the next step is to start the server for the jupyter notebooks (on your computer)
 >> jupyter notebook

+To start the server for jupyter lab:
+>> jupyter lab

 It will open a page on your favorite web browser.
 Double click on the file .ipynb and you are all set!